Match-Making for Tennis Players

 Information Architecture

-Following these proposals, I created a high-level diagram to visualize concept navigation and structure.
+I created a high-level navigation diagram to visualize these features and identify key flows.

 I wanted to get feedback on my concept so far, but post-COVID challenges made in-person connection difficult.
 Instead, I conducted a survey of 20 tennis players, from professionals to casual players on campus.